 Ohio Light Opera: director Steven Daigle

-Ohio Light Opera opens its 2015 season on June 13 with seven of the best traditional operettas and musicals.
-Director Steven Daigle stopped by to give an overview of the season.
+The Ohio Light Opera's 37th season runs June 13 through August 8 at the College of Wooster.
+Director Steven Daigle stopped by to chat with Jacqueline Gerber about the four shows opening in June.

 Brigadoon, running June 13 through August 7